awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Customer master keys \(CMKs\)<a name="master_keys"></a>

-Customer master keys are the primary resources in AWS KMS\.

-A *customer master key* \(CMK\) is a logical representation of a master key\.
-The CMK includes metadata, such as the key ID, creation date, description, and key state\.
-The CMK also contains the key material used to encrypt and decrypt data\.

-AWS KMS supports symmetric and asymmetric CMKs\.
-A *symmetric CMK* represents a 256\-bit key that is used for encryption and decryption\.
-An *asymmetric CMK* represents an RSA key pair that is used for encryption and decryption or signing and verification \(but not both\), or an elliptic curve \(ECC\) key pair that is used for signing and verification\.
-For detailed information about symmetric and asymmetric CMKs, see [Using symmetric and asymmetric keys](symmetric-asymmetric.md)\.

-CMKs are created in AWS KMS\.
+A *customer master key* \(CMK\) is the primary resource in AWS KMS\.
+You can use a CMK to encrypt, decrypt, and re\-encrypt data\.
+It can also generate data keys that you can use outside of AWS KMS\.
+Typically, you'll use symmetric CMKs, but you can create and use asymmetric CMKs for encryption or signing\.

 Symmetric CMKs and the private keys of asymmetric CMKs never leave AWS KMS unencrypted\.
 To manage your CMK, you can use the AWS Management Console or the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/)\.
 To use a CMK in [cryptographic operations](#cryptographic-operations), you must use the AWS KMS API\.
 This strategy differs from [data keys](#data-keys)\.
 AWS KMS does not store, manage, or track your data keys\.
 You must use them outside of AWS KMS\.

 By default, AWS KMS creates the key material for a CMK\.
 You cannot extract, export, view, or manage this key material\.
 Also, you cannot delete this key material; you must [delete the CMK](deleting-keys.md)\.
 However, you can [import your own key material](importing-keys.md) into a CMK or create the key material for a CMK in the AWS CloudHSM cluster associated with an [AWS KMS custom key store](custom-key-store-overview.md)\.

+AWS KMS also supports [multi\-Region CMKs](multi-region-keys-overview.md), which let you encrypt data in one AWS Region and decrypt it in a different AWS Region\.

+In addition to the key material that makes the CMK an encryption or signing key, the CMK includes metadata, such as its key ID, creation date, description, and key state\.

 For information about creating and managing CMKs, see [Getting started](getting-started.md)\.
 For information about using CMKs, see the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.